RaniaSelam/Introduction-to-encryption-on-basic-virtual-infrastructure/Part1- Infrastructure/README_lab1.md

 <h2>🎯 Goal</h2>

 <p>
-Design and deploy a segmented 3-machine infrastructure, where each machine has a strict role and can only communicate with what it strictly needs.
-The focus is on <b>network architecture, SSH hardening, firewall rules, and encrypted communications</b> — not on application complexity.
+Deploy a segmented 3-machine infrastructure, where each machine has a strict role and can only communicate with what it strictly needs.
+The focus is on <b>network architecture, SSH hardening, firewall rules, and encrypted communications</b>, not on application complexity.
 </p>